TGS

 Government statement in response to the fair access to professions report

-seen at 14:36, 21 July in The Office of Rail Regulation News - national.
+seen at 14:36, 21 July in The Office of Rail Regulation News - national (Our copy).

 The Department for Business, Innovation and Skills (BIS) will respond to today’s report on behalf of the Government.